Safe Holiday Driving

 Wheels.ca has a helpful post offering several drinking and driving safety tips.
 Most of it is common sense by now – hopefully.
 Their tips include:

 - Have a designated driver or use a service like Operation Red Nose, Uber or call a cab using #taxi.

 - Assume responsibility of your guests if you’re hosting a party

 - Be sure to get ample sleep if you had a long night as you could still be over the legal limit

 The culture around drinking and driving has certainly shifted over the last few decades.
 Organizations like Mothers Against Driving Drunk (MADD) Canada do tremendous work.
 But it is not safe to assume people no longer drink and drive.
 The Wheels.ca post quotes a Stats Canada report: “In 2010, about 1,200 impaired driving-related incidents were recorded in Canada over each weekend approaching Christmas and New Year’s.”

 Safe holiday driving isn’t just about drinking responsibly.
 In most parts of the country, safe holiday driving also means being prepared for Canadian winter road conditions.

 Transportation Alberta has a useful flyer about safe winter driving.
 You can click here to download it as a PDF file.
 Their tips for safe winter driving include:

-- Winterizing your vehicle with an examination of the spare tire, battery, belts hoses, anti-freeze, tires, windshield wipers and more.
+- Winterizing your vehicle with an examination of the spare tire, battery, belt hoses, anti-freeze, tires, windshield wipers, and more.
 Breaking down in pleasant weather conditions is bad enough but breaking down in the freezing winter could quickly turn into a serious safety issue if you aren’t prepared.